🔍 Las Vegas, NV

 Licensed home inspectors providing property condition assessments, pre-listing inspections, and investor due-diligence reports.

-A qualified home inspector in Las Vegas, NV is a critical part of your due diligence on every investment property purchase.
-For investors, an inspection is not just a checklist — it's an opportunity to identify deferred maintenance, estimate rehab costs more accurately, and negotiate purchase price adjustments based on documented findings.
+A qualified home inspector in Las Vegas, NV is a critical due diligence step for every investment property purchase.
+For investors, inspections identify deferred maintenance, estimate rehab costs accurately, and provide documented findings to support price negotiations.
+Plan for 2–4 hours for a thorough single-family home inspection in Las Vegas.

 🧮 Calculators for Las Vegas Investors